-Overall Group materiality CHF 34,300,000
+Overall Group materiality: CHF 37,000,000

-We concluded full scope audit work at 22 Group companies in 12 countries.
-These Group companies contributed 64% of the Group's revenue.
+We concluded full scope audit work at 22 Group companies in 11 countries.
+These Group companies contributed 65% to the Group's revenue.
 The selection of companies is renewed each year.

 In addition, specified audit procedures were performed on one Group company in one country.
 The remaining companies were addressed by analytical reviews.